05him/Cash-register/README.md

 # Cash-register
- This is a simple js app through which u can calculate the cash to be returned
+ This is a simple Javascript app, through which the user can calculate exact what change will be returned by the shopkeeper.
+This app works while taking two inputs(the cash given and the total bill amount) and will tell u the amount u will get in return and also the no of notes u will get.
+Hope u enjoy it ;).

+Live url:-